-Although Afghanistan’s fertility rate is one of the highest worldwide as of 2016, it is unfortunately worth noting that its infant mortality rate is also ranked first worldwide.
-All in all, life expectancy in Afghanistan is quite low with an average of about 60 years nowadays.
+Although Afghanistan’s fertility rate is one of the highest worldwide, it is unfortunately worth noting that its infant mortality rate is also ranked first worldwide.
+All in all, life expectancy in Afghanistan is quite low with an average of about 60 years.
 Afghanistan’s age distribution is consequently showing the majority of the population being of younger age as well.
-In 2016, Afghanistan was listed on rank 169 of 188 states on the Human Development Index.
+In 2016, Afghanistan was listed on rank 169 of 188 states on the Human Development Index, a significantly low rank.

-Afghanistan exported goods with an estimated worth of approximately 520 million U.S. dollars in 2016, and imported goods of an estimated value of 9.15 billion U.S. dollars.
-For years, Afghanistan has been reporting a significant trade balance deficit, and it is not expected to get out of the red anytime soon.
+Afghanistan exports significantly less goods than it imports, which causes a remarkable trade balance deficit, which is not expected to get out of the red anytime soon.
 One of its most important trade partners for both, export and import is Pakistan.

 Since 2001, foreign troops have been stationed in Afghanistan to fight the Islamist Taliban Regime ruling the country, and to help the Afghan government stabilize.
 The United States has sent the largest number of soldiers for this ISAF mission helmed by the NATO.
 The troops are now slowly being withdrawn from the country.
 However, Afghanistan's economy may need a lot more time to recover from the war.